nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

         String words = "";    /* From above code words is initiated with empty quatations and also used to print whole number that we gave as input */ if (number < 0) {
             words += "minus ";
-            number = Math.abs(number);/* Math function for changing any negative number values will be converted to positive number if number is less than 0. */
+            number = Math.abs(number);/* Math function for changing any negative number values to positive number if number is less than 0. */
         }
         /* I have written maximum number of on Billion as i am considering highest number.*/ if (number >= 1000000000) {
-            /* As here words will be assigned with the calling function that accepts number from user input or predefined input followed by the */ words += convertNumberToWords(number / 1000000000) + " billion ";
+            /* Here "words" will be assigned with the value that is in calling function that accepts number from user input followed by the division with a billion and returns with "billion" word.
+            The same process continues with the remaining numbers upto humdreds. */ words += convertNumberToWords(number / 1000000000) + " billion ";
             number %= 1000000000;
         }